lastingParadox/ff-site/archive-to-markdown/md/ff2/12-party-planet.md

 **Jelsafan0** _(18-Aug-18 02:30 PM)_

-> I’m not one for loud parties, actually.
-I’m afraid my friend dragged me here, and then ditched me.
+> I'm not one for loud parties, actually.
+I'm afraid my friend dragged me here, and then ditched me.

 _Iris sits on an opposing couch, shrinking from the music and loud people._